Buying Equipment / in North America

 - Games of Berkeley has a considerable selection of books and gear.
 Their book selection vastly exceeds that of Kinokuniya Bookstore in San Francisco and includes titles from Yutopian and Slate & Shell.

-- Kinokuniya Bookstores is a good place to get Japanese and English Go books; mostly from Kiseido Press.
-Prices are at regular retail plus CA sales tax.
+- Kinokuniya Bookstores is a place to get Japanese and English Go books; mostly from Kiseido Press.
+(As of May 2018 their in-store stock in SF was limited to “Winning Go”; SJ had one or two additional titles from Tuttle.)
 They infrequently stock small magnetic sets.
 Directions to their San Francisco and San Jose branches are provided on the Kinokuniya US map page.

 - Milpitas Square (South Bay/Silicon Valley) has two Chinese bookstores which carry a small inventory of portable magnetic sets, plywood gobans, and stones.
 Yunzi stones are sometimes sold in the bookstore on the north wing of the mall.
 Ask for weiqi as the retailers do not refer to the game as Go.